 There are two types of coffee plants that produce coffee beans you can brew with – Arabica and Robusta.
 They have quite a different flavor profile and so have different uses.

-Robusta is the cheaper coffee beans that is know for its bitter taste and high caffeine content.
-It is mostly only used in cheap coffee, instant coffee and certain espresso blends.
+Robusta, the cheaper coffee beans, are known for their bitter taste and high caffeine content.
+They are mostly only used in cheap coffee, instant coffee and certain espresso blends.
 All the coffee you are likely to buy is only Arabica.
 When you see ‘100% Arabica’ on the side of a bag of coffee is a bit pointless and is mostly marketing speak.
-If you’re spending over $10 on a lb of coffee it’s a practical certainty that it’s 100% Arabica with the exception of Vietnamese coffee and some espresso blends.
+If you’re spending over $10 on a pound bag of coffee it’s a practical certainty that it’s 100% Arabica with the exception of Vietnamese coffee and some espresso blends.